OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 ## Key parts of this sample

-### Configure event-based activation in the manifest
+### Configure event-based activation and AppendOnSend in the manifest

 The manifest configures a runtime that is loaded specifically to handle event-based activation.
 The following `<Runtime>` element specifies an HTML page resource ID that loads the runtime in Outlook on the web.
 The `<Override>` element specifies the JavaScript file to load the runtime for Outlook on Windows because Outlook on Windows doesn't use the HTML page to load the runtime.